HarshSharma08/Blogging-application/README.md

  </div>

-##  E-Certify : About
+##  Blogging application : About
-- It is a blockchain based project for online certificate validation.
+- It is a JSP/Servlet based project for Blogs.
-- The major problem of counterfeit certificates can be tackled with the help of E-Certify, as it provides a solution to preserve the       genuineness of a certificate.
+- The major idea of sharing knowledge with others with the help of Blogs, as it provides a opportunity to learn from senior developers.
-- It works on the idea that: “Only the issuer can upload the certificate and the rest people can only view  it.”
-The entire process       works on the blockchain in partnership with the IPFS(to provide data security).
+- It works on the idea that: “User can share past experiences and common error's and can be used as a general blogs.”.
-- Does Everything for Certificates : Storing ,Validating and Sharing .
+- Does Everything for Knowledge : Sharing Code,Experience and Recent activities related to technical topics .
-- Thus this is a modern and hassle-free solution to manage certificates and verify them!
+- Thus this is a modern and hassle-free solution to share knowledge and help fellow developers!
-- This Project was made at SIH 2019
 ## Insight
-- It is D-App on [Ethereum](https://www.ethereum.org/).
+- It is Web App using JSP/Servlet in MVC pattern.
-- Back-End has Smart Contract
+- Back-End has divided into four sections Dao,entities,helper,servlets.
-- Front-end of our Web-App is made with [React.Js](https://github.com/facebook/create-react-app) and our complete frontend components are available at [@gauravsharma-gs](https://github.com/gauravsharma-gs)  /dapper-ui   ([visit](https://github.com/gauravsharma-gs/dapper-ui))
+- Front-end of our Web-App is made with Html,Css,JavaScript,ajax,BootStrap.
-- All User-Data is stored on [IPFS](https://ipfs.io/) also every data is first encryted locally and then send to ipfs to have more security
+- All User-Data is stored on MYSQL Database named technicalblog having four tables are categories,liked,posts,user
 <p align="center">
  <img height=350px  src="./img/screens/encryt.PNG" >
 </p>

-- It create Multi-Sig Wallets for every student where both Student and his/her Institute is Owner.
-- We are using [Metamask](https://metamask.io/) Browser Extension to work with Ethereum.
-- We have used [Truffle](https://www.trufflesuite.com/) for testing our project

 ## How to Use